YawBoah/MyJoyOnline/README.md

 This project is open-source and available under the MIT License.

 ## Acknowledgments
-This project was created as part of a web development course under the guidance of Yasir Sani.
+Created as part of a web development course under the guidance of Yasir Sani.
 Special thanks to Yasir Sani for providing this project.

 ---

+Dive into the world of MyJoyOnline with this vibrant and exciting webpage replica! 🌍📊 Explore the news, stay informed, and enjoy the journey of web development! 🎉✨